headmistress/headmistress/README.md

-## Hi! 👋 I'm Lorine and this is a collection of projects made for both school and personal development.
+# Hi! 👋 I'm Lorine and this is a collection of projects that were either made for school or personal learning.